10 Things we LOVE about Access 2013

-Microsoft Access 2013 is out and both Ben and have been experimenting with it for sometime now.
+Microsoft Access 2013 Upgrade is out and both Ben and have been experimenting with it for sometime now.
 Here are 10 things we love about the new Access web services:

 1. It’s SQL Server-based.
 (Ben)